AstroLaureate/AstroLaureate.github.io/_people/Tiarna_Stehr.md

 Tiarna is the Administration and Engagement Assistant helping Hayley and Tamara and the Laureate team with the day to day running.

-Office hours Monday - Thursday.
+Office hours Monday - Friday.